Kuwait travel advice

 Border crossings

-Use only official border crossings when crossing from Iraq or Saudi Arabia into Kuwait.
+You should only use official border crossings to and from Kuwait.
 Kuwaiti officials consider other crossings illegal.

 Women’s safety